araval/trump-bot/README.md

     I replaced the white-listed usernames by the real names.

 3. Tweet completion: Twitter has a limit of 140 characters for tweets.
-Longer tweets end in "(cont) http://link.to.twitlonger".
+Longer tweets end in "(cont) some.link.to.twitlonger".
 I scraped these tweets from twitlonger.com, and then went through step 2.

 4. From tweets that contained links to websites, I removed the link, and kept